solid/solidproject.org/pages/home.md

             Linked Data gives Solid
             a common way to describe things and how they relate to each other, in a way that other people and machines can understand.
-This means the data stored by Solid is portable and completely interoperable.
+This means that the data stored by Solid is portable and completely interoperable.
             </p>
           </div>